-The outlook for 2019-20 is near normal subject to monsoons being normal monsoon.
-The Government of India expects that economic activity would increase due to reform initiatives taken by it both in the Industrial and Agricultural sectors, which are expected to gain momentum with falling interest rates and the Government's investment in infrastructure.
+The outlook for 2020-21 is expected to be flat as World Health Organization predicts prolonged global COVID-19 situation.
+The Government of India expects that economic activity will marginally improve, with numerous initiatives taken for boosting both the Industrial and Agricultural sectors, which are expected to gain momentum with falling interest rates and increased Government investment in infrastructure.